deadpool1999/A-simple-Fluid-Notes-App/README.md

 4. in cmd type (after opening the folder with the files) {node server.js}
 5. in chrome open localhost:8000/index.html
 6. enjoy.

+This is a completely fun repo where anyone trying to learn Mongodb, nodejs and JavaScript will definitely find it interesting!!!
+And I hope this repo will be helpful for you to learn js quickly!!!!!
+Happy learning!!!!